alemily100/calibrate_priors/README.md

 This repository presents the code for the simulation studies undertaken within this paper.

 ## Description of R files
-* **functions.R** - code for Section 4: functions required to generate trials and identify the OBD for 5,000 simulations running in parallel.
+* **procrm_functions.R** - code for Section 4.1: functions required to generate PRO-CRM trials and identify optimal doses.

-* **sim.R** - code for Section 4: code required to run PRO-ADD simulation studies.
-Functions required to run this code are defined in `functions.R`.
+* **procrm_sim.R** - code for Section 4.1: code required to run PRO-CRM simulation studies.
+Functions required to run this code are defined in `procrm_functions.R`.

-* **shape_param_inc.csv** - code for Section 4: .csv file containing matrix of shape parameters to define PRO-nAE burden score simualation scenarios.

-* **rate_param_inc.csv** - code for Section 4: .csv file containing rate parameter to define PRO-nAE burden score simualation scenarios.
+* **efftox_functions.R** - code for Section 4.2: functions required to generate Eff+Tox-CRM trials and identify optimal doses.

-* **fig3_data.csv** - 1,000 posterior samples of probability of response and PRO-nAE burden score for each dose used to create Figure 3 in the main manuscript.
+* **efftox_sim.R** - code for Section 4.2: code required to run Eff+Tox-CRM simulation studies.
+Functions required to run this code are defined in `efftox_functions.R`.